yguenduez/nerd-neck/report.md

 The 3d printed device is polling the current orientation from the inertial measurement unit (IMU) every 50 milliseconds.
-As the IMU angular velocities are error-prone in general, a sensor fusion algorithm is used, i.e. the Madgwick filter, to integrate the angular velocity over time and have an error correction to it.
+As the IMU angular velocities are error-prone in general, a sensor fusion algorithm is used, i.e. the Madgwick filter (a sensor fusion filter), to integrate the angular velocity over time and have an error correction to it.

 If the orientation surpasses a configurable threshold, an active buzzer is activated, that is powered directly with a 1kHz Pulse Modulo Width (PWM) signal, generating the notification sound.